 How clients can use IR35 Shield to create Status Determination Statements

-After the final question has been answered, an immediate status determination is made, and a 25-page Status Determination Document is generated, comprehensively detailing the reasons for the final determination while demonstrating reasonable care in the process.
+After the final question has been answered, an immediate status determination is made, and a 25-page Status Determination Statement (SDS) is generated, comprehensively detailing the reasons for the final determination while demonstrating reasonable care in the process.